Website relaunch without ranking loss: The complete guide

 - URL structure changes due to new CMS

-- Redirects are not correctly implemented
+- Redirects are not implemented correctly

 - Rendering differences (server-side vs. client-side)